Le cose belle arrivano quando non le cerchi.

 In a world of fleeting scrolls and fast takes, Hyperreality offers something slower.
 Here, we return to introspection, aesthetics, and philosophy – ideas that transcend trends and explore the deeper layers of life.
 From culture and art to literature, film, design, and the existential, we seek the extraordinary in the everyday.

-, who typically works behind the scenes, will join in to share his thoughts, adding his unique voice to the mix.
+Have you ever had a moment when a new perspective shifted the way you see everything?
+That’s the energy we’re hoping to bring to this corner of the internet.
+Occasionally, P., who typically works behind the scenes, will join in to share his thoughts, adding his unique voice to the mix.
 Remember the early days of This Is Glamorous, when every comment led to a meaningful conversation and left us feeling like we’d discovered something new?
 That's the kind of atmosphere we hope to rekindle here.

 So, here's to new voices and old friends.
 To conversations that make us think, laugh, and maybe see the world a bit differently.
 We're excited about this new chapter, and we hope you are too.

 The winter of 2019 brought a new chapter when Roséline moved to Spain.
 Surrounded by orange trees and ancient cobblestones, she found herself drawn to creating a fine jewellery collection in solid 18k gold and natural pearls, capturing a romantic and timeless aesthetic.
-The Mediterranean light and local craftsmanship inspired two additional ventures: a wicker and rattan line handmade by Spanish artisans, and a collection of suede loafers crafted in the country's southern ateliers.
+The Mediterranean light and local craftsmanship inspired two additional ventures: a wicker and rattan line handmade by Spanish artisans, and a collection of elegant suede loafers handmade in the country's southern ateliers.

 [Follow Roséline: Notes / Instagram / Pinterest]

 His work spans both the physical and the digital.
-As a designer, he has reimagined online spaces for publications like This Is Glamorous, crafting immersive digital experiences that elevate editorial content.
+As a designer, he has reimagined online spaces for publications like This Is Glamorous, creating immersive digital experiences that elevate editorial content.
 As a writer, his essays on music and culture offer fresh perspectives, marked by nuance and curiosity.

 Whether designing an accessory, writing a reflective piece, or building a digital environment, PFM approaches every project with the same sensibility: refined, culturally aware, and quietly subversive.
 His work consistently bridges artistic vision with practical application, inviting others to see the familiar in new ways.